 Flash forward to this morning when I stop for coffee and then make my way to CompUSA 10 minutes after the store opens.
 I explain about the dead pixel to a sales clerk, who pages the MOD (manager on duty) to come to my assistance.
 After explaining the situation to the MOD, he informs me that the manufacturer doesn’t consider dead pixels to be a defect unless there are seven in a row or numerous individual defects scattered across the screen.
 He goes on to tell me that laptop manufacturers do not use high quality LCD screens in laptops because it would be too expensive.
 Great, so we are all victims of the good enough mentality at retail once again.
 He did replace the laptop with a unit that has no pixel problems, so I’m happy, for now.

 I realize I didn’t buy a top of the line unit, but at the very least I expect hardware to be in pristine condition when I take it out of the box.
 Of course, I didn’t expect my hard drive to fail a month after my Toshiba laptop was repaired either.
 When I owned an iBook, over three years the only problem was with the connection point for the power supply.
 I’ve never had problems of this magnitude in my many years of experience with desktop hardware for either platform.
 I’ve experienced a few drive failures, but those were in machines that required 24 hour uptime and frequent writes to the disk.
 If anyone knows a good PC exorcist to purge the demons from my portable computing space, I’m prepared to make a small donation to the church.

-If you have an bizarre tech support experiences to share, tell me about them.
+If you have an bizarre tech support experiences to share, click the contact link above and tell me about them.